ZCU102 NonRoot Boot

 andzone1_linux.json

-needed to boot NonRoot.
-You can directly use theexample/zcu102-aarch64
+needed to boot NonRoot, you can directly use theexample/zcu102-aarch64

 images/aarch64/devicetree/zcu102-nonroot-aarch64.dts

-in the hvisor directory. - Copy
+under the hvisor directory. - Copy

 hvisor.ko, hvisor, virtio_cfg, zone1_linux.json, linux1.dtb, Image, rootfs.ext4

-to the file system used by Root Linux. - Enter the following commands in RootLinux to start NonRoot:
+to the filesystem used by Root Linux. - Enter the following commands in RootLinux to start NonRoot:

 # Load the kernel module